sourcegraph-testing/gitpod/operations/observability/mixins/README.md

 }
 ```

-To make sure your jsonnet code compiles and is well-formated, you can always run `make lint`.
+To make sure thy jsonnet code compiles and is well-formated, you can always run `make lint`.

 You can also use our [preview environments to make sure the dashboard really looks like what you imagined](#How-do-I-review-dashboards-before-merging-PRs).